JasonLinjc/CRISPR-Net/README.md

 Then off-target aggregate score will be generated.

-You can try CRISPR-Net-Aggregate on the our example file (input_example/aggregate_example_GACCTTGCATTGTACCCGAG.csv)
+You can try CRISPR-Net-Aggregate on the our example file (input_example/aggregate_example_GACCTTGCATTGTACCCGAG.csv) by:

+    python CRISPR_net_aggregate.py ./input_example/aggregate_example_GACCTTGCATTGTACCCGAG.csv

 # CONTAINS: